 It goes without saying that your pay itself is crucial when considering an offer or signing a new dotted line, but the abovementioned forms of compensation can also be integral to fair salary negotiation.

-There is no single textbook approach to salary negotiations, so it’s important to be highly aware of your environment, your worth and your field before entering into them.
+There is no single textbook approach to salary negotiations, nonetheless, it’s important to be highly aware of and up to date with the market, your worth and your field before entering into them.

 Salary negotiations are not a battle.
-Knowing how to negotiate your salary entails seeing eye to eye with your superior and you will experience the best possible outcome.
+Knowing how to negotiate a higher salary entails seeing eye to eye with your superior, and you will experience the best possible outcome.

 1) Look confident (even if don’t feel it)

 Put on that game face.
 You need to appear totally sure of the position you are taking within the salary negotiations.
 Don’t settle.
 Know your worth and remember why you requested a salary negotiation in the first place.